Sequential change-point detection for mutually exciting point processes over networks: Alternative Detection Procedures

-For change-point detection, we adopt the conventional sliding window approach, i.e., calculating the score statistic inside the sliding window $[t-w,t)$ for a suitably chosen window length $w$, and raise the alarm whenever the statistic exceeds threshold $b$:
+For change-point detection, we adopt the conventional sliding window approach, i.e., calculating the score statistic inside the sliding window $[t-w,t)$ for a suitably chosen window length $w$, and raise an alarm whenever the statistic exceeds the threshold $b$.
+The corresponding stopping time can be written as:

-With a sufficiently large window length, the score statistic under the null hypothesis should be around $D^2$, the expected value of $\chi^2_{D^2}$ random variable.
+With a sufficiently large window length, the score statistic under the null hypothesis should be around $D^2$, the expected value of the chi-squared random variable $\chi^2_{D^2}$.
 After the change-point, the expected score function at the pre-change parameters is no longer 0.
 We would expect the score statistic to be noticeably larger than $D^2$, and thus the change is detected.

-Like the CUSUM statistics, a memory-efficiency problem arises since the intensity $\lambda_{i,\infty}$ depends on the whole history.
-We can again replace $\lambda_{i,\infty}$ with $\widetilde\lambda_{i,\infty}$ using truncated kernels (similarly, for the GLR statistics in the next subsection).
-For practical reasons, we also need to choose a grid size $\gamma$ and only compute the grid's score statistics.
-We discuss the relation between grid size and EDD for a fixed ARL in Section~\ref{sec:numerical_comparison}.
+Like CUSUM statistics, a memory-efficiency problem arises for the score statistics, since the intensity $\lambda_{i,\infty}$ depends on the whole history of events.
+We can again replace $\lambda_{i,\infty}$ with $\widetilde\lambda_{i,\infty}$ using the aforementioned truncated kernels (a similar approach can also be used for the GLR statistics, discussed next).
+For practical reasons, we would also need to choose a grid size $\gamma$ and compute the score statistics only on the resulting grid.
+We discuss the relation between grid size and EDD for a fixed ARL later in Section~\ref{sec:numerical_comparison}.